 Yes.
 Each phase builds upon the previous phase, but it isn’t necessary to go through all the previous ranks or phases.
 The program is designed for particular age-groups to develop age-appropriate skills.
 One a child reaches a particular age, they don’t need to learn the skills for a younger age.
-For example, an eight-year old girl should begin in the Core Skills phase.
-She doesn’t need to learn skills for a four-year old in the Early Skills phase or a six-year old in the Basic Skills phase.
+For example, an eight-year old girl should begin in the Little Ninja phase.
+She doesn’t need to learn skills for a four-year old in the Ninja Tot phase or a six-year old in the Little Jr. Ninja phase.

 How will my child advance through the program?

 After every first skill lesson the instructor will place a stamp on the Leopard Achievement Record Card (LARC) and on the completion of the second skill lesson your child will be awarded a skill stripe for developing that skill (see the skill table for a complete list).
 Each skill stripe is a different color.
 Your child must earn all eight colored skill stripes in order to qualify to advance to the next belt level.
 Each student with all eight skills stripes will perform at the next Belt Promotion to be held every nine weeks.

 Belt Promotion gives your child the opportunity to show the instructors and parents how developed each skill has become.
 A panel of judges will be evaluating each child to monitor his or her progress.
 After the performance, an awards ceremony is held to reward the children with their new rank.
 Their rank advancement gives your child a new, increasingly more difficult challenge for each skill.
 Your child again begins to collect the colored skills stripes as they set their goal for the next belt performance.
 This keeps the program exciting and challenging.
 Your child will learn how to set goals and achieve them accomplishing their new ranks.